 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

-Are you thinking about driving to Florida for your next vacation?
+Are you thinking about how to plan a road trip to Florida?
 It may take longer than flying, but there are a lot of advantages.
 It’s much easier to bring the family dog.
 You can bring your favorite pillow.
 You don’t have to deal with the hassles of the airport or cram everything into one bag.
 You can spend even more time with your friends and family.
 And you won’t have to rent a car when you get to your final destination.

 People have been driving to Florida and Sanibel and Captiva Islands for vacations and road trips for decades.
 Families often travel to the same place each year, which makes it even more special.
 Family road trips were a tradition many looked forward to before air travel became the standard.
 It meant summer (or spring or winter) vacation was coming and you were headed for somewhere warm and relaxing.
 This road trip planner should help you get the most out of your Southwest Florida vacation.
 We’ll give you some tips, tell you about fun places to stop on the way to Florida and help you plan a Florida Gulf Coast road trip itinerary and the vacation of a lifetime.
 The islands are waiting for you.
 The first step is getting there!